Black Country Living Museum

 Village LifeAt the low end of the site are domestic buildings group together to form an early 20th-century village.
 Here are houses, workshops, public buildings, and shops as diverse as a sweet shop, bakery, pawnbrokers, ironmongers, and a general store.
 There are 'back to backs' on Brook street, a chapel from Danby End, and a public house.

 Old Birmingham Road is a reconstruction of a 1930s street scene. at one end of the road is St James School, brought here from Eve Hill in Dudley.
 The school dates to 1842 and volunteers show how lessons would have been conducted at the turn of the 20th century.
 Along the street is a fish and chip shop from Oldbury, dated to the 1860s, a builders yard, a motorcycle shop, and the Cradley Worker's Institute, a centre for trade union activities in Cradley Heath.
 Behind the school is a recreated 1930s fairground, with historic rides.

 Aside from the rebuilt buildings and village settings to explore, there is a large exhibition of objects connected with life in the Black Country.
 See objects made by local industries, including glassware, and a vast array of metal objects like chains, anchors, nails, locks, even entire vehicles.
 There is a large collection of trams, trolleys, motor buses, cars, motorcycles, even a fire truck and historic bicycles, all built locally.

-The museum is open daily in summer, but has limited hours are less busy times of the year so its a good ida to check first.
+The museum is open daily in summer but has limited hours are less busy times of the year so it is a good idea to check first.

-Images are copyright as noted, republished with gratitude under a Creative Comons license.
+Images are copyright as noted, republished with gratitude under a Creative Commons license.

 About Black Country Living Museum